Construction workers

 I haven’t been paid on time or at all.
 What can I do?

-What to include in your invoice:
+Things to include in your invoice:

-• a statement that you’re making the claim under the NSW Building and Construction Industry Security of Payment Act.
+• A statement that you’re making the claim under the NSW Building and Construction Industry Security of Payment Act.
 For example: This is a payment claim made under the Building and Construction Industry Security of Payment Act 1999 NSW

 Including this will help if you experience late or non-payment, as you can use the Act to try and recover money owed.